Day 1: Cusco - Cachora - Chiquisca

 Day 3: Choquequirao - San Ignacio - Carmen

 At sunrise, we will first visit the archeological site of Choquequirao.
-By now, only 30% of this “golden cradle” has been exposed.
-After that, we will descend to the Apurímac canyon's deepest part called San Ignacio at 1500m/4921f and have lunch.
+By now, only 60% of this golden cradle has been exposed.
+After that, we will descend to the Apurimac canyon's deepest part called San Ignacio at 1500m/4921f and have lunch.
 After that, we will ascend to our camping site in the beautiful gardens of Carmen (2000m/6562f).
-Note: Due to the ecosystem’s constant changes, this day is considered to be the most beautiful one.
-Nevertheless, the route from Choquequirao to San Ignacio is at some parts very slippery.
+Note: Due to the ecosystem's constant changes, this day is considered to be the most beautiful one.
+Nevertheless, the route from Choquequirao to San Ignacio is in some parts very slippery.
 Therefore, we ask you to observe your steps.
 Moreover, we recommend carrying sufficient water with you.
+Breakfast, lunch, and dinner included

 Day 4: Carmen - Tambo Bamba - Huanipaca